Everything You Need to Know About WordPress Image Size Limitations

 Editing and adjusting server files to increase the maximum upload file size in WordPress requires technical knowledge.
 And success is not guaranteed since there are compatibility issues.

-So, what is the simplest way to increase the WordPress image size limit?
+So, what is the simplest way to increase image size limit in WordPress?

 It’s simple!
 Contact your hosting provider and ask them to increase the maximum upload of WordPress image file size.